Money given to Donegal couple by ‘naive’ friend was loan not gift, court rules

 A Revenue official had given evidence there are income tax implications arising from receipt of an interest free loan.

-Outside court, Ms Kerrigan, accompanied by family members and her solicitor Aisling McGowan of Declan Tansey solicitors said: “I’m glad it’s over.”
+Outside court, Ms Kerrigan, accompanied by family members and her solicitor Aisling McGowan of Damien Tansey solicitors said: “I’m glad it’s over.”

 Ms Kerrigan (59), of Benildus Avenue, Ballyshannon, and her sister Celine, had told the court the money was offered as a gift after Ms Keenaghan, of Rathmore, Ballyshannon, sought money from them.
 It was claimed she had told them she feared losing her home as her husband’s business was adversely affected by the 2008 financial recession.